monroy8888/REST-DJANGO/README.md

     'dj_puro',
 ]

-3) Crear modelo de api
+3) Create model api in models.py:

 - go to models and create it.
 -python3 manage.py migrate
 - then : python3 manage.py makemigrations
 - To what what its missing : python3 manage.py showmigration

+4) Connect Urls to views: